Dual Diagnosis Treatment Tuscaloosa, AL

 Indian Rivers Mental Health Center Substance Abuse Services - 28.4 miles from Tuscaloosa, AL

-Indian Rivers Mental Health Center Substance Abuse Services is a dual diagnosis treatment center in Carrollton, Alabama that provides treatment services for drug or alcohol use and mental health disorders that include BPD as well as eating disorders.
+Indian Rivers Mental Health Center Substance Abuse Services is a dual diagnosis treatment center in Carrollton, Alabama that provides treatment services for mental health and substance abuse disorders that include bipolar disorder as well as anorexia.

 Address: 890 Reform Street, Carrollton, AL 35447 in Pickens County